marckassay/sots/README.md

 See this example here: https://github.com/marckassay/sots/blob/master/example/example-2.ts

+### Example 3
+This example is derived from example 2 and in an addition demostrates the usage of control methods:
+* After 2 seconds, a `setTimeout` will call sots' `pause` method.
+Followed 2 seconds later a call to `reset` and finally a call to `start` to resume sots.

+See this example here: https://github.com/marckassay/sots/blob/master/example/example-3.ts

 ## Contribute
 If you want to fork sots and give it a go, deploy 'sotsHarness' and 'sots.code-workspace' from the harness folder into the parent directory of sots.
 This will enable: multi-root workspace (for VS Code) with tasks and launch configurations and, provide a test harness.